TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/08_lesson/project.md

 | **Total**                                                       | 110 |

 ##Extra Credit
-Add the command `run`, which allows a player to run away from a fight with a monster.
+* Add the command `run`, which allows a player to run away from a fight with a monster.
 This should work 40% of the time.
 (Hint: Research the random library)
+* Implement the board using nested lists (each item of the list is a list)